TwiztedDesign/template-farm-documentation/ae.md

 You can also pull the contents for the drop down box from a folder in your project.
 This use a list of all the items in the folder and the selection options on the drop down.
 This is useful if you would like to allow users to pick a specific footage item from a predefined list.
 Place all the desired footage items in a single folder and point to the folder by name.
-In the example, the drop down list will display all the names of the footage items the are located in the project folder named "Icons".
+In the example, the drop down list will display all the names of the footage items that are located in the project folder named "Icons".
 ```Syntax
 #[Field Name]#ui(optionsFrom,[Project folder name])
 ```